Charley Paddock: 1920 Antwerp Olympics

+1924, 1928 Olympics

-At the 1924 Olympics, Paddock again qualified for both the 100 and 200 m finals, but he was less successful than four years earlier; he finished 5th in the 100 m and won another silver medal in the 200 m.
-Paddock was not a part of the American relay team.
+Under the management of Coach Lawson Robertson at the 1924 Paris Olympics, Paddock again qualified for both the 100 and 200 m finals, but he was less successful than four years earlier.
+Paddock finished 5th in the 100 m and won another silver medal in the 200 m., and was not a part of the American relay team.
 In Chariots of Fire, the 1981 Oscar-winning film about those races, Paddock was portrayed by Dennis Christopher.
-In 1928, Paddock participated in his third Olympics, but did not reach the 200 m final.

-During his athletic activities, Paddock also held management positions in several newspapers; his father-in-law was newspaper publisher Charles H. Prisk.
-In 1926, Paddock appeared in The Campus Flirt, a black-and-white silent film (now lost) featuring another Texas native, Paramount starlet Bebe Daniels.
-Paddock served on the personal staff of Major General William P. Upshur beginning at the end of World War I. An autobiography, titled The Fastest Human, was published in 1932.

-In 1943, during World War II, Upshur and Paddock (by then a captain) died in a plane crash near Sitka, Alaska.
-Paddock is interred at Sitka National Cemetery in Sitka.
+Again under the management of Lawson Robertson in 1928, Paddock participated in his 1928 Amsterdam Olympics, running a 22.1 in the semi-final of the 200m sprint, but did not reach the final.
+Percy Williams of Canada took the gold with a time of 21.8, Walter Rangley of Great Britain took the silver with a time of 21.9, Helmut Kornig took the Bronze with a time of 21.9.

+1932 attempted comeback

+In July 1929, Paddock announced his retirement from running in a syndicated news article.
+By early 1930, he'd changed his mind and started aiming at making his 4th Olympic team.
+It didn't work out, and at the Olympics Trials, July 15–16, 1932, he was merely a spectator.